-The receiver notifies the sender about free storage capacity in the receive window not before 25% of the reception buffer is free or a segment size of size MSS can be received.
+The receiver does not notify the sender about free storage capacity in the receive window before 25% of the reception buffer is free or a segment size of size MSS can be received.

-9. Which two possible reasons for the occurrence of congestion in computer networks exist?
+9. Name the two possible reasons for the occurrence of congestion in computer networks.